Chicago Child Custody Lawyer

 Chicago courts prioritize the child's best interests when determining custody, with essential considerations including the child's physical and emotional needs, the parents' ability to communicate and cooperate in decision-making, and the child's established living pattern.
 Additionally, the court will examine each parent's involvement in the child's life, including their capacity to provide care and support.

 The child’s preferences, when age-appropriate, may also be considered, though they are not the sole determining factor.
 If domestic violence allegations exist, the court takes these very seriously and assesses their impact on the child's safety and well-being.
-Each case is unique, and Reed, Centracchio & Associates, LLC is committed to helping our clients understand these factors and strategically navigate them to achieve a favorable outcome.
+Each case is unique, and Reed, Centracchio & Associates, LLC is committed to helping our clients understand these factors and strategically navigate them to pursue a favorable outcome.

 How Do I Modify a Custody Agreement in Chicago?